US Overseas Military Bases

 US military bases are frequently unwelcome in their host communities.
 Some of the longest-running protests include:

-- Okinawa, Japan: 70% of US bases in Japan are crammed onto this one island.
+- Okinawa, Japan: 70% of US bases in Japan are crammed onto this one island (0.6% of Japan's land area).
 A 2019 referendum showed 72% of Okinawans opposed new base construction.
 Both governments ignored the result.
+The Okinawan anti-base movement is the longest-running in the world.
+Sexual assaults by US military personnel — including the 1995 rape of a 12-year-old girl by three Marines — have fueled decades of outrage.
 Environmental contamination from PFAS chemicals has polluted local water supplies.

 - Vicenza, Italy: Massive protests against the expansion of Camp Ederle.
 Residents organized under the slogan “No Dal Molin” — the base was built anyway.